Nicxx2/jupiter-usdc-price-alerts/README.md

 - Change the simulated USD amount
 - See when each alert was triggered
 - Watch charted price history with trigger lines
-- (Optional) Set the SOLANATRACKER_API_KEY env var to enable a live 14-period RSI panel and “above:/below:” threshold alerts in the UI.
+- (Optional) Set the SOLANATRACKER_API_KEY env var to enable a live 14-period USD-based RSI panel and “above:/below:” threshold alerts in the UI.
 If you omit the key, the RSI cards stay disabled (showing “—”).